adelicia-js/webmakers-assignment/documentation/app-info.md

 # Webmakers Studio Frontend Internship Task - UniCraft App

-Hosted with Vercel at https://webmakers-assignment.vercel.app/ This app was built with Vite + React & Tailwind CSS.
+Hosted with Vercel at https://webmakers-assignment.vercel.app/

+This app was built with Vite + React & Tailwind CSS.
+Hosted with Vercel.

 ## To run app locally